The last in first out (LIFO) method of inventory valuation is established for tax purposes. Other methods may be authorised upon request.

 Capital gains are added to ordinary taxable income and subject to the CIT rate.
-Capital gains are defined as the difference between the sale price of an asset and the acquisition or production price, adjusted for inflation.
+Capital gains are defined as the difference between the sale price of an asset and it's fiscal cost.

 Dividend distributions in cash are subject to a 10% WHT as a sole and definite payment.

 Interest income is considered as part of taxable income; in the case of non-resident, non-domiciled taxpayers, the tax should be paid through WHT.